Living on the edge: Phase transitions in convex programs with random data: The statistical dimension of a descent cone

-The second identity follows from the fact~\eqref{eqn:desc-polar} that, under our technical assumptions, the polar of the descent cone is the cone generated by the subdifferential.
-The third identity holds because the distance to a union is the infimal distance to any one of its members.
-To reach~\eqref{eq:sdim-descent}, we apply Jensen's inequality.
-See Lemma~\ref{slem:distance-conic} in Appendix~\ref{sec:dist-conic} for the proof of the remaining claims. \end{proof}
+Indeed, the statistical dimension of the descent cone equals the statistical dimension of its closure, which can be expressed as a double polar.
+The second identity uses~\eqref{eq:delta-dist} and the fact that polarity is an involution on closed convex cones.
+The third identity follows from the fact that, under our technical assumptions, the polar of the descent cone is the cone generated by the subdifferential~\cite[Cor.~23.7.1]{Rock}; see Appendix~\ref{sec:repr-desc-cones} for details.
+The last identity holds because the distance to a union is the infimal distance to any one of its members.
+To reach~\eqref{eq:sdim-descent}, we pass the expectation through the infimum.

+The analytic properties of the function $\distsubdiff$ are new, and they demand substantial effort.
+Lemma~\ref{slem:distance-conic} in Appendix~\ref{sec:dist-conic} contains the proof of the remaining claims. \end{proof}

+Proposition~\ref{prop:sdim-descent} suggests a method for studying the statistical dimension of a descent cone: Minimize the function $\distsubdiff$ by setting its derivative to zero.
+We formalize this approach in Recipe~\ref{fig:desc-recipe}.
+In Section~\ref{sec:descent-cones-ell_1} and~\ref{sec:descent-cones-trace}, we discuss some examples where this recipe is provably effective.

-Proposition~\ref{prop:sdim-descent} suggests a method, displayed as Recipe~\ref{fig:desc-recipe}, for bounding the statistical dimension of a descent cone.
-In the next two sections, we use this approach to estimate the statistical dimension of the descent cone of the $\ell_1$ norm at a sparse vector and the Schatten 1-norm at a low-rank matrix.
+\begin{remark}[Prior work] Rudelson \& Vershynin~\cite[Sec.~4]{RV:08} established a bound for the Gaussian width of the descent cone of the $\ell_1$ norm at a sparse vector using a geometric argument.
+Stojnic~\cite{stojnic10} obtained a substantial refinement of this estimate using linear programming duality.
+Oymak \& Hassibi~\cite{OH:10} developed a related method to study the descent cone of the Schatten 1-norm at a low-rank matrix.
+The paper~\cite[App.~C]{CRPW:12} clarifies the calculations of Stojnic and Oymak \& Hassibi using geometric polarity arguments.
+The result~\eqref{eq:sdim-descent} extends the latter approach to a general convex function. \end{remark}

-The literature contains empirical evidence that Recipe~\ref{fig:desc-recipe} leads to very accurate upper bounds.
-We have obtained an error estimate which shows that the recipe is precise for many important examples.